Build file

 Telling the C2 compiler to use a build file can be done in several ways:

-- By default, C2C looks for a file named build.toml in the same directory as the recipe file
+- By default, C2C looks for a file named build.yaml in the same directory as the recipe file

 - it can be specified on the command-line with the -b <build_file> option